 Love ‘em or hate ‘em they are a part of Bozeman.
-Yes, it can get annoying to not get a table at your favorite restaurant on a Friday night because it’s packed with out of towners having seen Trip Advisor gave it four stars.
+Yes, it can get annoying to not get a table at your favorite restaurant on a Friday night because it’s packed with out-of-towners having seen a great Yelp review.
 Yes, it is sad sometimes to go up Hyalite and see tourists abusing what we love so much.
 It can be hard to share our town.
 But, it’s also pretty great.
 People travel here because it’s amazing.
-You know how you feel when you are on vacation and fall in love with some place?
-That feeling of awe you get of a new city or beach town and think how lucky people are to live there?
+You know how you feel when you are on vacation and fall in love with someplace?
+That feeling of awe you get in a new city or beach town and think how lucky people are to live there?
 Well, that’s what we have here…a very cool place where tourists envy that we get to live here.
 When you stop and think about your city as a vacation destination you should feel very lucky to call it home.

 Many here at our office fall into the Bozeman native category.
 We understand the protective nature of this place, but also embrace everyone who makes it what it is.
 It’s the people that make a community and this one we call home has all types and this is what makes it great.

 Here are the reasons why homeowners consider upgrading and if it's a good time to do it.
 Selling your home in Bozeman, Montana...